Smallflower Touch-Me-Not

 Habitat and Origin

-Smallflower Touch-Me-Not is native to central Asia.
-Like other impatiens, it was likely brought over to North America as a garden ornamental.
+Smallflower touch-me-not is native to central Asia.
+Like other impatiens, it was likely brought to North America as a garden ornamental.
+The earliest known record of Smallflower touch-me-not in BC is in 1949.

-Smallflower Touch-Me-Not does well in partial to full shade and will grow in moist to damp areas.
-Nonetheless, it can also withstand drier conditions.
-It is generally found along river edges, wetlands, lakeshores, forest edges or clearings.
+Smallflower touch-me-not is very adaptable: it does well in partial to full shade and will grow in moist to damp areas, but it can also withstand drier conditions.
+It is generally found along river edges, wetlands, lake shores, forest edges or clearings.

-Smallflower Touch-Me-Not reproduces by seed.
+This species reproduces by seed.
 The plant produces seed capsules that explode when touched, effectively ejecting its seeds.
-One plant can produce 2000 – 10,000 seeds, which can remain viable in the soil for 3 years.
+One plant can produce a maximum of 10,000 seeds (although most plants produce between 1000 – 2000 seeds), which can remain viable in the soil for 3 years.

 The exploding seed capsules can cause the seeds to travel up to 3.4 m away from the parent plant.
-Longer-distance dispersal is generally caused by water flow or mowing after seed set.
-Lastly, humans are also responsible for the plant’s spread, as Smallflower Touch-Me-Not is still traded and planted for ornamental purposes.
+Longer-distance dispersal is generally caused by water flow, or mowing after seed set.
+Seeds can also be transported on the bark of timber and the fur of mammals.
+Lastly, humans are also responsible for the plant’s spread, as Smallflower touch-me-not is still traded and planted for ornamental purposes.

 Ecological: